-Type of Grievance Time to File Step 1 (Informal) Step 2 Step 3 Suspension, reduction Within ten (10) working Department Head - Appeal to arbitration in pay, or termination days after the effective Copy to Human within twenty (20) (Does not apply to date of the discipline.
-Resources - within ten working days of the temporary employees) (10) working days after Step 2 response. receipt of the grievance.
-Oral reprimand, Within thirty (30) Immediate Supervisor Department Head - May include mediation written reprimand - working days after the - Written request for a Copy to Human Resources - within if mutually agreed by see Article 20, Section effective date of the meeting within thirty forty (40) working days the parties (no 4 discipline.
+Type of Grievance Time to File Step 1 (Informal) Step 2 Step 3 Discipline, suspension, Within ten (10) working Department Head - Appeal to arbitration reduction in pay, or days after the effective Copy to Human within twenty (20) termination date of the discipline.
+Resources - within ten working days of the (Does not apply to (10) working days after Step 2 response. temporary employees) receipt of the grievance.
+Discipline, oral Within thirty (30) Immediate Supervisor Department Head - May include mediation reprimand, written working days after the - Written request for a Copy to Human Resources - within if mutually agreed by reprimand - see effective date of the meeting within thirty forty (40) working days the parties (no Article 20, Section 4 discipline.
 (30) working days. of the request for a Step 1 meeting. arbitration).
 (Does not apply to Parties have ten (10) Step 1 meeting. temporary employees) working days to resolve the issue.
 All other grievances Within thirty (30) Immediate Supervisor Department Head - Appeal to arbitration working days after the - Written request for a Copy to Human within twenty (20) violation. meeting within thirty Resources - within working days of the (30) working days. forty (40) working days Step 2 response.
-Parties have ten (10) of the request for a working days to resolve Step 1 meeting. the issue.
+Parties have ten (10) of the request for a working days to Step 1 meeting. resolve the issue.